palantir/conjure/docs/spec/wire.md

 TODO link to some official HTTP spec, define HTTP 1 / 1.1 / 2.

 - **SSL/TLS** - Conjure clients MUST support requests using TLS (HTTPS) (TODO versions) and MAY optionally support insecure HTTP requests.

-- **Path parameters** - For Conjure endpoints which have user-defined path parameters, the client MUST interpolate values for each of these path parameters, using the PLAIN format below.
+- **Path parameters** - For Conjure endpoints which have user-defined path parameters, the client MUST interpolate values for each of these path parameters.
+Values must be serialized using the PLAIN format and also _URL encoded_ (TODO link) to ensure special characters don't break.

   ```
-  /some/url/{owner}/{repo}/pulls/{id}/{file}
+  /some/url/{owner}/{repo}/pulls/{id}/{file}/{line}
   ->
-  /some/url/joe/recipe-server/pulls/123/var%2Fconf%2Finstall.yml
+  /some/url/joe/recipe-server/pulls/123/var%2Fconf%2Finstall.yml/53
   ```

+- **Headers** - Conjure endpoints which define 'headers' must be translated to HTTP Headers (TODO link).
+Header names are case insensitive.
+Header values must be serialized using the PLAIN format.
+Header values which are `optional<T>` must be omitted entirely if the value is not present, otherwise just serialized as `PLAIN(T)`.

+- **Authorization** - IR contains `optional<AuthType>`
+  - `HeaderAuthType` - Clients MUST send a header with name `Authorization` and case-sensitive value `Bearer {{string}}` where `{{string}}` is a user-provided string.
+  - `CookieAuthType` - Clients MUST send a cookie with name specified by the `cookieName` IR field, and a user-provided value.

 <!--
-    - path parameters and encoding
     - headers
       - User-agent required,
       - fetch-user-agent ??